How to Use Conflict With Teens For Good

 Problem Solving Skills

 Differences happen in life regularly for people of any age.
 Young people must develop a plan for dealing with those differences.
-In the end, sometimes it means giving up their agenda for someone else.
-Other times it means trying to persuade someone to their point of view.
+In the end, sometimes it means giving up your agenda for someone else.
+Other times it means trying to persuade someone to your point of view.
 Sometimes young people only look at the end result, but the way they get there is how the life skills are learned.

 How young people treat others, especially their parents, when they disagree is important.
 When the issue (what they want) becomes more important than the process (how we treat others), then young people justify disrespect, sarcasm, meanness, and even abuse.